PLAN-Lab/plan-lab.github.io/_members/muntasir-wahed.md

   google-scholar: ItE5a5cAAAAJ
 ---

-Muntasir is currently pursuing a Ph.D. in Computer Science at Virginia Tech.
-Broadly he is interested in robust machine learning and information retrieval.
-He is presently working on contrastive learning, mixture-of-experts, and out-of-distribution detection.
-He has previously interned at IBM Research in Summer 2022 and will return for Summer 2023.
+Muntasir Wahed is a Ph.D. student in Computer Science at the University of Illinois Urbana-Champaign, with research expertise in Information Retrieval, Robust ML, Multimodal ML, and Self-Supervised Learning.
+Alongside his academic work, he has extensive industry experience as a Software and ML Engineer, having completed three internships at IBM Research where he worked on advanced projects in ontology construction and large language model evaluation.
+His academic and industry experiences provide him with a well-rounded perspective on the challenges and ethical considerations of AI content generation, enabling him to lead innovative research efforts aimed at addressing real-world problems.